3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Dinner & Drinks in รstermalm

 There are too many incredible restaurants and bars in รstermalm to list them all.
-Truly!
-However, these are my favorite spots.
-Whichever one(s) you choose, you cannot go wrong!
+However, these are my favorite spots!

 - Sturehof: A white-tablecloth Stockholm institution serving up classic Swedish seafood dishes alongside Sturehofโs own creative takes.